ahmadehab10/PlantsCo.EDA/README.md

-# SQL Performance & Profitability Analysis
+# Plants Co.
+SQL Performance & Profitability Analysis
 ## Analyzing revenue, profit trends, and customer churn

 This repository contains SQL queries for an in-depth EDA and business performance analysis using a sales dataset.
 The queries cover profitability analysis, customer churn, product performance, and account insights to optimize business decisions.